OmniSapiens: A Foundation Model for Social Behavior Processing via Heterogeneity-Aware Relative Policy Optimization: Experiments

-\textbf{Effect of Inertial Control.} From Tab.~\ref{tab:harpo_ablations}, the average rank degrades from 1.90 with the HARPO method to 2.70 for the ablation without inertial control (i.e. without smoothing in Eq.~\ref{eq:inertial_control}).
-To study this further, we examine the task modulation factors $s_{m}^{(t)}$ over training for multiple tasks (SAR, SEN, ANX).
-From Fig.~\ref{fig:hier_scaling_no_ema_ablations}, we observe that tasks with greater performance improvements with inertial control, SAR (+7.96\%) and SEN (+5.69\%) from App.~\ref{app:additional_results} Tab.~\ref{tab:harpo_ablations_full}, also exhibit clearer differences in $s_{m}^{(t)}$ over training.
-In particular, inertial control yields more gradual changes in $s_{m}^{(t)}$, in contrast to the sharper fluctuations observed without it.
+\textbf{Inertial control.} From Tab.~\ref{tab:harpo_ablations}, the average rank degrades from 1.90 with the HARPO method to 2.70 for the ablation without inertial control (i.e., without smoothing in Eq.~\ref{eq:inertial_control}).
+To study this further, we examine the task modulation factors $s_{m}^{(t)}$ over training for tasks SAR, SEN, ANX.
+Tasks with greater performance improvements with inertial control, SAR (+7.96\%) and SEN (+5.69\%) from App.~\ref{app:additional_results} Tab.~\ref{tab:harpo_ablations_full}, also exhibit clearer differences in $s_{m}^{(t)}$ over training.
+From Fig.~\ref{fig:hier_scaling_no_ema_ablations}, inertial control yields gradual changes in $s_{m}^{(t)}$, in contrast to sharper fluctuations without it.
 In contrast, ANX, which exhibits comparatively smaller performance differences (+1.30\%), shows similar $s_{m}^{(t)}$ trends with and without inertial control.
-This suggest that while inertial control does not uniformly affect all tasks, it can improve performance for tasks with excessive fluctuations in $s_{m}^{(t)}$, by stabilizing the scaling of advantage signals, which can support more consistent policy updates~\citep{ilyas2018rlstable}.
+This suggest that inertial control does not uniformly affect tasks, but can improve performance for tasks with excessive fluctuations in $s_{m}^{(t)}$, by stabilizing the scaling of advantage signals, which supports consistent policy updates~\citep{ilyas2018rlstable}.